Futile Labor ()

 500mm x 500mm x 1500mm

 Futile Labour is an installation that calls attention to the growing phenomenon of manipulating and engineering life.
 The exhibition presents the apparatus of a “living machine” – a tissue engineered muscle that is housed and fed inside a custom designed vessel.
 Through electrical stimulation, the muscle cells contract and their resulting movement is translated into humanly perceivable sensations: vibration, light and sound.
 This performance and the resulting sensations is autonomously influenced and directed by the movement of the cells, all in realtime in the gallery space.
+In the exhibition, the tension between human and machinic bodies, the living, semi-living or non-living are correlated with the very thresholds of human perception.

 Futile Labor